 Earlier this week, students voiced their frustration by protesting on university campuses around the country (South Africa), starting off in KwaZulu-Natal with four different institutions, and then followed in Gauteng by Wits University.

-The protests have resulted in University of KwaZulu-Natal (UKZN) suspending academic activity indefinitely until further notice, while the Student Representative Council (SRC) of the University of Witwatersrand have embarked on a hunger strike until their demands are met by the institution.
+The protests have resulted in the University of KwaZulu-Natal (UKZN) suspending academic activity indefinitely until further notice, while the Student Representative Council (SRC) of the University of Witwatersrand have embarked on a hunger strike until their demands are met by the institution.

 While it’s easy to lump these demands into the same category of #FeesMustFall, these students are asking for more than not having to pay tuition for their studies.